alaudet/raspi-sump/docs/install.md

     sudo apt-get install python-matplotlib
     sudo apt-get install python-numpy

-Also Requires RPi.GPIO module (see Install Raspi-Sump)
+Also Requires the hcsr04sensor and RPi.GPIO module (see Install Raspi-Sump)

-If pip package manager is not installed you can get the latest version at the following site.
+If pip package manager is not installed you can get the latest version at the following site. (preferred)

     http://pip.readthedocs.org/en/latest/installing.html

+Alternately you can install the packaged version with apt-get.

+    sudo apt-get install python-pip

 Install Raspi-Sump
 ==================

-The following will automatically install RPi.GPIO if it is not already installed on your Pi.
+The following will automatically install hcsr04sensor and RPi.GPIO if it is not already installed on your Pi.

     sudo pip install raspisump